 So where does the School of Data Science fit into a school that already does so much?

-“The level of sophistication and research quality over there [the Curry School] is really high,” Wright says.
+“The level of sophistication and research quality over there [the School of Education and Human Development] is really high,” Wright says.
 “But what they need, especially for people that are moving more towards data science approaches, is people that are familiar with those techniques and can advise them about how to use those [techniques] and contribute to research projects and then basically work together, collaboratively, to move their research forward to take advantage of the new world of data science.”

 Wright broke down how the Collaboratory is being established.
 He noted that the School of Data Science is going to first start working in “hotbeds of current data science activity,” at the Curry School, calling these, “Incubator Hubs.”